rsence/rsence/branches/rc/Readme.txt

 The Riassence Framework Server is a thin application server with a simple, easy plugin-based architecture that essentially receives high-level session- and data-related events from the client.
-The RSence Client is a powerful, event powered GUI application framework with advanced operating system like features and a uniform developer-friendly API that also handles most of the data routing for you automatically.
+The Riassence Framework Client is a powerful, (mostly) event driven GUI application framework with advanced operating system like features and a uniform developer-friendly API that also handles most of the data routing for you automatically.
 Most of the time both the user and developer can easily forget the fact that the Riassence Framework -powered applications run on the web.